DoradoDevs/coinflip-solana/ESCROW_FLOW.md

 ---

-**The escrow system is now properly implemented for Telegram!**
+**The escrow system is now properly implemented for BOTH platforms!**

-Web platform needs additional work for full trustlessness, but balance checks provide basic protection.
+✅ Telegram: Custodial wallets with automated transfers ✅ Web: Non-custodial wallets with on-chain verification

 🎲 Ready to test with real SOL!